-These values are at the core of becoming a global citizen.
+These values are at the core of becoming a global leader.
 They encourage a wider interest in the world and other communities, and the challenges that they may face.
 Teaching these issues can highlight some of the inequalities that students may not recognize.
 Students will recognize that they themselves have the power to influence and strengthen these institutions and make the world a better place.

 There are complex international challenges to providing peace and justice to all citizens.
 Students should be aware of these challenges, and how institutions and regulation can both strengthen and weaken the protection citizens receive around the globe.
-Through teaching and the use of our global citizenship framework, educators can inspire and empower students to bring about the change needed for a more peaceful world.
+Through teaching and the use of our global leadership framework, educators can inspire and empower students to bring about the change needed for a more peaceful world.